eSentire/grape/samples/demo04/README.md

 FROM
   (VALUES
     (1, 'green', 'all tests passed'),
-    (2, 'yellow', 'some tests failed but all critical tests passed), (3, 'red', 'at least one critical test failed')) AS x(id, color, meaning)
+    (2, 'yellow', 'some tests failed but all critical tests passed'), (3, 'red', 'at least one critical test failed')) AS x(id, color, meaning)
 ```